citrontruc/unity-gaming-campus/README.md

 ### Progression

 Depending on the number of corn the player has collected, the player changes state and gains new aptitudes and new special powers.
 Aptitudes are new moves for the player and can be used whenever in game, special powers need special power charges to be activated and last for 10 s.
-Players gain a special power charge when changing state.
+Players gain a special power charge when changing state or they can gain one from retrieving a green collectible.

 **Whenever the player changes state, the level speeds up**.